Fish and Wildlife Service, Interior.

 (4) An incidental take permit is issued to MDIFW for statewide fur trapping, but the predator management and animal damage control programs in lynx wildlife management districts are discontinued.
 Fur trapping measures in the 2013 revised ITP are implemented.

-For alternatives 2 to 4, we presume that the described programs would replace the requirements of the 2007 Consent Decree, which would ultimately be rescinded.
+For alternatives 2 to 4, we presume that the described programs would Start Printed Page 45840replace the requirements of the 2007 Consent Decree, which would ultimately be rescinded.
 A number of issues that were raised during the initial public comment period on the DEA are still relevant to the revised proposed action.
 Therefore, the Service's DEA also has included a response to comments to explain how those issues are handled in MDIFW's revised ITP and the Service's revised DEA.

 We will evaluate the revised ITP and comments we receive on the Service's revised DEA to determine whether the permit application meets the requirements of section 10(a) of the ESA (16 U.S.C.
 1531 et seq.).
 We will also evaluate whether issuance of a section 10(a)(1)(B) permit would comply with section 7 of the ESA by conducting an intra-Service section 7 consultation.
 We will use the results of this consultation, in combination with the above findings, in our final analysis to determine whether to issue a permit.
 If the requirements are met, we will issue the permit to the applicant.

 This notice is provided pursuant to section 10(c) of the ESA and the National Environmental Policy Act regulations (40 CFR 1506.6).